 So, how can inclusivity be incorporated into the workplace?

 At the end of the day, organizations and leaders need to put the initiatives in place to drive culture and awareness, and help individuals be their authentic selves in the workplace.
-Emily Watkins, Head of Enterprise at Unispace notes, “It’s critical to bring your whole self to work and leadership can support this by creating something that is personalized to let everyone be their whole self.”
+“It’s critical to bring your whole self to work and leadership can support this by creating something that is personalized to let everyone be their whole self.”

 The formal work around bias is to get people talking about race and even the language of bias, discrimination and microaggressions. - Susie Scher, Partner, Goldman Sachs, Chair, Global Financing Group

 Bias in the workplace is an important and ongoing conversation; it can often be daunting.
 Our panel put together some actionable ways to help organizations make progress: